 Take your time and COMMUNICATE

-Its important every time you intend to involve anal penetration in your sexual experience that you make time (10 to 15 minutes of foreplay) to warm up.
+Its important every time you intend to involve anal penetration in your sexual experience that you make time (10 to 15 minutes of foreplay) to prep or warm up.
 This helps you and all the muscles relax, which in turn makes the experience more enjoyable.

-Yes, there will be faecal matter
+Yes, there will be fecal matter

 Clean Up Straight Away

 You should never go from anus to vagina or mouth without cleaning up first.
+The transfer of bacteria from the Anus via vaginal penetration straight after can lead to unnecessary and unwanted infection such as a Urinary Tract Infection (UTI).

 For some people, the anus is an erogenous zone because the anus is full of sensitive nerve endings, so it’s very receptive to any kind of stimulation.
 For him partner, the tightness around the penis is certain to be pleasing as well.